Do you sometimes find Tableau data extracts are slow to refresh on the Tableau Server? Is your extract taking too long and not refreshing?

 - Data source content – Tableau sorts and optimises all of the fields in the data sources; leading to faster usage on the front end

-How can I alter my data to make the Tableau extract refresh faster?
+How can I speed up the Tableau extract refresh?

 Now we have ascertained the cause of slow refresh, we can understand how to make it faster.

 If the query is slow on the database server, speak to a DBA about altering the indexes.
 This can make a huge difference to query performance.